sinkosi/matcha/UI/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

+Runs the app in production mode.
+If port 5000 is open, it will run on port 5000.

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.